 - Cerebral Palsy Guide - Is a small group of professionals with a desire to educate and help people with cerebral palsy.

 - Cerebral Palsy Guidance - was created to provide answers and assistance to parents of a child with cerebral palsy.
-Our goal is to reach as many members of the cerebral palsy community as possible, building up a network of support, as well as providing necessary assistance.
+Our goal is to reach as many members of the cerebral palsy community as possible, building up a network of support, as well as providing the necessary assistance.

-- Everybody Works NC - The Everybody Works NC campaign was launched to increase awareness of the untapped pool of talent found in the North Carolina disability community and to create more jobs and job oriented educational opportunities.
+- Everybody Works NC - The Everybody Works NC campaign was launched to increase awareness of the untapped pool of talent found in the North Carolina disability community and to create more jobs and job oriented educational opportunities

 - Find a Medicaid Doctor or Dentist - There are several ways to find a Medicaid doctor, dentist, or other medical providers.
 Before you make an appointment, be sure to ask if the provider still takes Medicaid patients.